Prescott, Arizona: “Everybody’s Hometown”

 Take advantage of the numerous outdoor recreational opportunities

-With beautiful mountain views, 4 mild seasons, and quiet views of the lakes (Prescott is home to 4 beautiful lakes), the small city offers the perfect setting for all types of outdoor fun.
-Miles and miles of trails can be found near the lakes and throughout the Prescott National Forest, which surrounds the city.
+With beautiful mountain views, a mild 4 season climate, and access to 4 lakes, the small city offers the perfect setting for all types of outdoor fun.
+Miles and miles of trails can be found throughout the Prescott National Forest, which surrounds the city.
 Kayaking, mountain biking, hiking, boating, and fishing are just some of the fun outdoor sports you can enjoy during your time in Prescott.

 Below are a few of my favorite recreational spots